mbirkholzupc/btfm/README.md

 Preprocessing:
  * Refer to instructions in preprocessing/Readme.md for details
  * No scripts need to be run manually.
-Any preprocessing will be called by setup\_workspace.sh
+Any preprocessing will be called by setup\_workspace.py

 Preparing the workspace:
  * Run setup\_workspace.sh